-As state literacy leaders bring instruction into alignment with the science of reading and seek effective ways to accelerate their students’ mastery of foundational reading skills, the K–12 SIPPS® program has been increasingly recognized as a valuable, evidence-based resource.
+As states bring instruction into alignment with the science of reading and seek effective ways to accelerate students’ mastery of foundational skills, the evidence-based SIPPS® program for grades K–12 has been widely recognized as a valuable resource.

-State departments of education including those of Louisiana, Colorado, Arizona, Mississippi, Utah, Idaho, New Mexico, Nevada, and Rhode Island have vetted and approved SIPPS as high-quality, research-based instructional materials for their schools and districts.
+State departments of education including those of Virginia, Kansas, Ohio, Louisiana, Colorado, Arizona, Maryland, Mississippi, Utah, Idaho, New Mexico, Nevada, and Rhode Island, have vetted and approved SIPPS as high-quality, evidence-based instructional materials for schools and districts.

-While the vetting processes vary, many states have found through their reviews that SIPPS exemplifies the practices necessary to accelerate student achievement in foundational skills acquisition.
+While the vetting processes vary, many states have affirmed that SIPPS exemplifies the practices necessary to accelerate student achievement in foundational skills acquisition.

 The Evidence Base for SIPPS